Kashu7100/Qualia2.0/examples/reinforcement_learning/README.md

 Twin Delayed DDPG (TD3).
 DDPG is frequently brittle with respect to hyperparameters and tunings.
 A common failure mode for DDPG is that the learned Q-function begins to dramatically overestimate Q-values, which then leads to the policy breaking, exploiting the errors in the Q-function.

 # Policy Based
+The policy iteration algorithm manipulates the policy directly, rather than finding it indirectly via the optimal value function.

 ## TRPO
 Trust Region Policy Optimization (TRPO)